 To apply, applicants must propose a NanoInitiative.
 The NanoInitiative programme enables enthusiastic members of the NanoDTC community to try out their ideas, initiatives, and ventures (see details further below).
 Applicants must therefore submit, as part of their Associates application:

 - a NanoInitiatives application form (here);

 - a short (2-minute) recorded presentation, which will detail your research briefly (1 slide) and your idea for a NanoInitiative (1 slide);

-Applicants will be shortlisted on the basis of their academic credentials, the suggested use of the available funding, and the contribution this would make to the NanoDTC community.
-The deadline for applications is 5pm on the 1st November 2021.
-Shortlisted candidates will be invited to speak at the Nano Showcase on the 25th or 26th November 2021, either in person or virtually.
-NanoFutures Associates will be required to regularly attend NanoDTC community events throughout the academic year (c.
+Applicants will be shortlisted on the basis of their academic credentials, their suggested interaction with the NanoDTC community, and the quality and feasibility of their proposed NanoInitiative.
+The deadline for applications is 12 noon on Wednesday 15th November 2023.
+Shortlisted candidates will be invited to deliver their presentation at the NanoDTC’s NanoFutures Event Friday 24th November 2024.
+NanoDTC Associates will be required to regularly attend NanoDTC community events throughout the academic year (c.
 5-10 events per year).